CPNV-ES/LiveCoding/README.md

 > Livecoding is a desktop appliaction where newbies can learn the basics of programmation.
 > The principle is simple : You write commands in the in-app editor, press send, and the commands will interact the a little game (like pacman).

-## Changelog - v2.0.0-beta.14
+## Changelog - v2.0.0

 *Report issues [here](https://github.com/CPNV-ES/LiveCoding/issues)*

 **Client :**
-- Now support sharing url
+- Share url now supported
-- Added console documentation
+- Add docs for gameManager

 **Processor :**
+- Fix process kill error
 - Docs update

 ## Available games